What is Spiritual Shadow Work?

 This is the fine line.

-Most people who are in this victim state seeking toxic validation are not aware of what they are doing.
+Most people who are in this victim state seeking toxic validation are not aware of what they are doing, they are identified with their unconscious shadow.
 What is interesting is that when you speak the truth, challenge them and basically do not validate their “victim-ness” – they will NOT like it.
 I must warn you they may even project all their rage onto you!
 Know that they are only angry because you are not meeting their ‘emotional’ addiction to staying stuck where they are.
 Regardless of how much compassion you hold in your heart, they want their emotional addiction met, they will not feel you as being loving or compassionate, instead, they will state the opposite that they don’t feel connected to you, that they feel you don’t like them anymore or perhaps that you lack compassion or empathy.